aqlaboratory/openfold/README.md

 the permissive Apache Licence, Version 2.0, DeepMind's pretrained parameters fall under the CC BY 4.0 license, a copy of which is downloaded to `openfold/resources/params` by the installation script.
-Note that the latter replaced the original, more restrictive CC BY-NC 4.0 license as of January 2022.
+Note that the latter replaces the original, more restrictive CC BY-NC 4.0 license as of January 2022.

 ## Contributing